TheMarlboroMan/clipaint/README.md

 ## TODO:

-- Choose filename when saving
+- prompt for filename when saving
-- Copy contents of cursor!!!
 - Maybe a scrollbar?
+- h for help.